Female redhead with glasses focusing on screen, cartoon dollar bills falling

 The following are examples of non-fixed scholarship opportunities that you can (and should!) take advantage of to help pay for your college education.

-Sponsored by the Alzheimer’s Association of America, the Teens for Alzheimer’s Awareness College Scholarship is open to high school seniors who are willing to write a 1,200–1,500-word essay describing the impact that Alzheimer’s disease or other dementia-related illnesses have had on their families or communities.
-The first-place award is for $5,000, with additional awards for runners up.
-The deadline is February 15.
+Sponsored by the Alzheimer’s Association of America, the Teen Alzheimer’s Awareness College Scholarship is open to US high school seniors who create a short video or write an essay of up to 1,500 words describing the impact that Alzheimer’s disease or other dementia-related illnesses have had on themselves, their families, or their communities.
+The first-place award is $5,000, with additional awards for runners-up.
+The deadline is March 1 but may change each year.

 ASHG DNA Day Essay Contest

-Sponsored by the American Society of Human Genetics, the DNA Day Essay Contest is open to students in grades 9–12.
-Applicants must write an essay about genetics.
-This may be a great opportunity to use ready-to-go materials—essays, papers, or other work you’ve already completed for school.
-Awards go up to $1,000, and the deadline for applying is March 3.
+Sponsored by the American Society of Human Genetics, the DNA Day Essay Contest is open to students in grades 9–12 worldwide.
+Applicants must write an essay about genetics; this could be a great opportunity to use ready-to-go materials like essays, papers, or other work you’ve already completed for school.
+Cash prizes go up to $1,000, and the application deadline falls in early March.

 AWM Student Essay Contest

-The Association for Women in Mathematics and Math for America’s Student Essay Scholarship is open to middle school, high school, and undergraduate college students.
-If won, awards don’t have to be used for educational expenses.
-Applicants are required to interview a woman currently working in or retired from a mathematical career.
-Award amounts vary, and the deadline is February 1.
+The Association for Women in Mathematics and Math for America’s Student Essay Contest is open to all middle school, high school, and undergraduate students worldwide.
+You don't have to be a woman to apply, and you don’t have to use the cash prize for educational expenses.
+Applicants are required to interview an individual who identifies as a woman and is currently working in or retired from a mathematical career.
+Award amounts vary, and the deadline is February 1 each year.

 Science Without Borders® Challenge

-The Science Without Borders® Challenge scholarship is open to students ages 11–19.
-This opportunity inspires students to promote public awareness in the need to preserve, protect, and restore the world’s oceans and aquatic resources through art.
-This is an international competition open to students worldwide.
-Awards go up to $500 with a deadline of March 1.
+The Science Without Borders® Challenge scholarship inspires students to promote public awareness of the need to preserve, protect, and restore the world’s oceans and aquatic resources through art.
+Applicants must submit original 2-dimensional pieces of artwork they have created by hand, such as a painting or drawing.
+This is an international competition open to students ages 11–19.
+Awards go up to $500, and the annual deadline falls around the beginning of March.

 Vegetarian Resource Group Scholarships